Boston Bruins: The new millennium (2000–2015)

-Prior to the 2004–05 NHL lockout, the team drafted David Krejci at the 2004 draft.
+Prior to the 2004–05 NHL lockout, the team drafted David Krejčí at the 2004 draft.
 On November 30, 2005, the Bruins traded Thornton to the San Jose Sharks for Marco Sturm, Wayne Primeau, and Brad Stuart.
 However, the Bruins struggled to stay consistent throughout the season and with very few transactions to make the team better, Mike O'Connell was fired.
 Assistant general manager Jeff Gorton took over as interim GM.

 The 2006–07 offseason came with significant front office shake up as Peter Chiarelli was hired as the new general manager of the team on May 26, 2006.
 Head coach Mike Sullivan was fired and Dave Lewis, former coach of the Detroit Red Wings, was hired to replace him.
 Sinden, who was team president, resigned on August 9 to become advisor to the owner.
 At the entry draft, the Bruins selected with the fifth overall pick, Phil Kessel.
-The Bruins signed defenseman Zdeno Chara and center Marc Savard.
+The Bruins signed defenseman Zdeno Chára and center Marc Savard.
 Boston also traded Andrew Raycroft for goalie prospect Tuukka Rask.
 The 2006–07 season ended with the team finishing in last place in the division.

 In the offseason, Lewis was fired as coach and replaced by Claude Julien.
 The 2007–08 campaign saw the NHL debut of Milan Lucic as well as the Bruins finishing 41–29–12 and making the playoffs, but at the cost of Bergeron missing most of the season with a concussion.
 The Bruins faced off against their rival Canadiens in another first round matchup.
 Although the Bruins came back from a 3–1 series deficit to tie the series, they were shut out in game seven by Montreal.

 After a slow start to the 2008–09 season, the Bruins went on to have the best record in the Eastern Conference and qualified for the playoffs for the fifth time in nine years.
 At the trade deadline, they acquired Mark Recchi from the Tampa Bay Lightning.
 They faced the Canadiens in the playoffs for the fourth time during that span, defeating Montreal in four games before losing in seven games to the Carolina Hurricanes in the conference semifinals.
 Goaltender Tim Thomas won the Vezina Trophy as the league's top goaltender in the season.
 Julien was also awarded the Jack Adams Trophy as coach of the year.